ycwu1997/CoactSeg/data/README.md

 ```
 1. First, users need to get access from '[MSBase](https://www.msbase.org/)';

-2. Then, please check with us to obtain the annotations and corresponding IDs.
+2. Then, please check with us to obtain the annotations and corresponding IDs;

+3. Finally, train the model under our fixed data split.

 ### Citation